opennetworkinglab/aether-docs/developer/roc-api.rst

 ~~~~~~~~

 `Template` contains connectivity settings that are pre-configured by Aether Operations.
-Templates are used to initialize `VCS` objects. `Template` has the following fields:
+Templates are used to initialize `Slice` objects. `Template` has the following fields:

 * `default-behavior`.
 May be set to either `ALLOW-ALL`, `DENY-ALL`, or `ALLOW-PUBLIC`.
 This is
-  the rule to use if no other rule in the VCS's application filter matches. `ALLOW-PUBLIC` is
+  the rule to use if no other rule in the Slice's application filter matches. `ALLOW-PUBLIC` is
   a special alias that denies all private networks and then allows everything else.
 * `sst`, `sd`.
 Slice identifiers.
 * `uplink`, `downlink`.
 Guaranteed uplink and downlink bandwidth.